flowdee/hearthstone-cards/README.md

 * Go through the [changelog](https://wordpress.org/plugins/hearthstone-cards/#developers)
 * Follow me on Twitter [@flowdee](https://twitter.com/flowdee/) to stay in contact and informed about updates

 You like my work?
-[Support me](https://donate.flowdee.de/) or not.
+[Support me](https://kryptonitewp.com/donations/hearthstone-cards/) or not.
 I don't mind, as long as I was able to help you :wink:

 ### Credits

+All card images and names copyright © Blizzard Entertainment, Inc. Hearthstone® is a registered trademark of Blizzard Entertainment, Inc. This plugin is not affiliated or associated with or endorsed by Hearthstone® or Blizzard Entertainment, Inc.

-This WordPress plugin was developed by [flowdee](http://flowdee.de/) and the card images are provided through the amazing [Hearthhead.com](http://www.hearthhead.com/) database.
+This WordPress plugin was developed by [flowdee](http://flowdee.de/).